 Below are the non SSL settings.
 For the SSL settings, please see our Getting started guide for email.

-Server Type: Choose Pop or IMAP (if you are unsure of the difference between POP and IMAP please read our article)
+Server Type: Choose POP3 or IMAP (if you are unsure of the difference between POP and IMAP please read our article)

 Server Address: type in your domain name